Nitish-d-Great/ZkCertify/README.md

    - Automatically **match** qualified students to open positions based on their CGPA + test scores.
 3. **NFT-Based Resume**
    - Allow students to generate a **resume as an NFT**, bundling their verified credentials in a single, on-chain artifact.
+4. **Inculcating Real-World Data**
+   - This project currently works on a sample dataset which can be replaced by a real time dataset containing actual (real-time) records of each and every student.
+5. **Modifiable Cut-off (Threshold) Score**
+   - This project currently considers a sample threshold value (equivalent to "Combined Score of a student in his/her test and his CGPA) of 'x' (here x=1400) which can be modified as per the requirements of the recruiter.

 These enhancements will further streamline the student–recruiter interaction while maintaining privacy and trust via zero-knowledge proofs.